splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

   * - ``webengine.version``
     - Version of the application server.

-For a list of supported application servers, see the OpenTelemetry documentation at https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#application-servers.
+For a list of supported application servers, see the :new-page:`OpenTelemetry documentation <https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#application-servers>`.

 New metric names
 ======================================